 The term was popularized to describe many of the films from the 1940s.

 “[These films] regularly take place against a backdrop of systemic and institutional corruption.
-However, noir (French for “black”) fiction is centred on protagonists that are either victims, suspects, or perpetrators—often self-destructive.”
+However, noir (French for “black”) fiction is centered on protagonists that are either victims, suspects, or perpetrators—often self-destructive.”
 Wikipedia

 There were so many films that fit into this category that critics have had to narrow down things a little by listing t what they feel to be the best 25 noir films of all time.